Asm-Rosie/eventmanager/README.md

 ### for the first approach
+- open a terminal and clone the repo `git clone https://github.com/AkameTheCoder/eventmanager.git`
-- navigate into the source code using cd in a shell
+- navigate into the repo using following command: `cd eventmanager`
-- run the following command in a terminal: `chmod +x install.sh`
+- run the following command in a terminal to make the install script executable: `chmod +x install.sh`
 - run the install script: `./install.sh`
 - follow the instructions in the script
 - after installing you can build the source code anytime with `./build.sh`